 - Width of other parts of the face like lips, nose, etc.

-Essentially, given an image, we can map out various features and convert it into a feature vector like:
+Essentially, given an image, we can map out various features and convert it into a feature vector as shown below:

 |Height of face (cm)||Width of face (cm)||Average color of face (RGB)||Width of lips (cm)||Height of nose (cm)|